Change to pharmacy requests

 What if, by mistake, my pharmacy asks for medication in these categories?

 The practice will inform the pharmacy and the patient, that the request needs to come from the patient.
 With time, the pharmacy should be able to recognise these items and let you know to ask us for them directly.
+The pharmacy or reception should also be able to help you with NHS app requests

 Get your prescription medication easily